tue-AqielOostenbrug/qmesg/README.md

 make linux
 ```

-## How to test with server
+## [Linux] How to test with server
-Assuming:
-1. A Linux distribution is used
-2. Docker has been installed
+Assuming Docker has been installed.

 The server can be started using:
 ```bash
 make server